yomojo/yomojo.github.io-web/_products/fab01.markdown

 3. Wet face again with hot water.
 4. Wet razor and start to shave.
 You will need to rinse your razor often.
 Single or double edged razors work best.
 5. Repeat from 1-4 again, shaving in the opposite direction.
+6. Dab some oil onto finger and massage onto face to finish off.
-6. Clean the razor thoroughly after use and **be careful** of the sharp blade.
+7. Clean the razor thoroughly after use and **be careful** of the sharp blade.

  _**Remember—a little goes a long way!**_